What is the HPC hardware ecosystem at Lafayette?

 - All nodes are connected by an EDR InfiniBand (100Gb/sec) network

-- All nodes run on Red Hat Enterprise Linux (RHEL) version 7
+- All nodes run on CentOS version 8

-In addition, through our Red Hat Enterprise Virtualization (RHEV) service, we offer the ability to stand up virtual machines (VMs) with various configurations for research and teaching needs.
+In addition, we offer some ability to stand up virtual machines (VMs) with various configurations for research and teaching needs.

 How are SLURM jobs prioritized?